Policy for Semester and Academic Year Study Abroad

 - Following the appeal, the Dean of Students will make a determination of “Eligible” or “Not Eligible” for study abroad.
 This decision is made in consultation with the Dean of Global Education.

 - Final Providence College approval for study abroad is determined by the Dean of Global Education.
-The Assistant Dean of Global Education, the Dean of Students, and the Director of Community Standards are also all consulted.
+The Associate Dean of Global Education, the Dean of Students, and the Director of Community Standards are all consulted as well.

 - Students on probationary status may be prohibited from participation on semester study abroad.
-They may also be prohibited from institutional short-term programs, such as semester or summer course-embedded programs or Maymester.
+They may also be prohibited from institutional short-term programs like semester or summer course-embedded programs or Maymester.

 - Any student with unmet sanctions for past infractions will have their study abroad approval revoked.